Continuing Education for Rehab Professionals

 · Lab: Alignment of standing poses: mountain pose, warrior 2, triangle and side angle; guided meditation of body scan (60 min)

 · Lecture: Creating emotional and physical support; developing compassion; functional anatomy of the core muscles (45)

 · Lab: Core activation via breath; core training via yoga poses (60 min)

 · Lecture: Mobility; letting go of poor habits of thought and movement (45 min)

 · Lab: Creating ease of movement in the low back by increasing movement in the mid-back and hips; self-assessment of flexion and extension (30 min)

 4 Modules each with a Mindfulness lesson, Physical lesson, Guided Meditation, Short Yoga Practice and Long Yoga Practice

-Access is given 1-2 months prior to the classroom course
+Access is given upon registration 1-2 months prior to the classroom course